Sam Wagstaff: Personal life

-Wagstaff met photographer Robert Mapplethorpe in 1972 at a party, beginning a fifteen-year relationship that would last until Wagstaff's death, described as "first a kind of marriage, sexual and artistic, then a friendship".
+Wagstaff met photographer Robert Mapplethorpe in 1972 at a party, beginning a close relationship that would last until Wagstaff's death, described as "first a kind of marriage, sexual and artistic, then a friendship."
 Mapplethorpe, whom Wagstaff called his shy pornographer, was also his guide to the gay demimonde of extreme sex and drugs that flourished in New York in the 1970s and 1980s.
-In the autumn of 1972, Wagstaff gave Mapplethorpe $500,000 to purchase the top-floor loft at 24 Bond Street, where the photographer lived and had his shooting space.
+In the autumn of 1972, Wagstaff gave Mapplethorpe $15,000 to purchase a loft at 24 Bond Street, where the photographer lived and used as his studio.
+In the 1980s, Wagstaff gave Mapplethorpe $500,000 to purchase a bigger loft at 35 West 23rd Street.

+Death

-Wagstaff died of pneumonia arising from AIDS at his home in Manhattan on January 14, 1987, two years before Mapplethorpe.
+Wagstaff died of pneumonia arising from AIDS at his home in Manhattan on January 14, 1987.
+Under Wagstaff's will, Robert Mapplethorpe inherited three-quarters of his estate, worth upward of $7 million, and Wagstaff's lover Jim Nelson received the remaining quarter, while Wagstaff's sister Judith Jefferson was left $10,000.
+Jefferson contested the will, delaying distribution of the estate.
+As executor, Mapplethorpe administered the estate and arranged the sale of Wagstaff's penthouse.

-Posthumous legacy
+Legacy

 A fund in Wagstaff's name for the purchase of photographs was started in 1987 at the Metropolitan Museum of Art by art dealer Daniel Wolf.

 In 2007, James Crump directed the documentary film Black White + Gray, which premiered at the 2007 Tribeca Film Festival.
 In his New York Times review of the film, critic Stephen Holden wrote: "Because Mapplethorpe's story is already familiar, the movie devotes most of its time to Wagstaff, whose personal history is a classic case of repressed or closeted homosexuality belatedly and furiously unleashed."

 In 2014, Wagstaff: Before and After Mapplethorpe, a biography of Wagstaff, by Philip Gefter, was published by Norton/Liveright, and won the 2014 Marfield Prize for Arts Writing.

 In 2022, Zachary Quinto played a character in American Horror Story: NYC named Sam Jones who is loosely inspired by Wagstaff's life as an art curator, his relationship with Mapplethorpe, and his death from HIV/AIDS.